 Getting a puppy is a fun and exciting time.
 Everyone wants a well-trained, friendly and obedient dog.
 But, not everyone has a plan to set their puppy up for success.
-In order to have a well-trained puppy, you MUST have goals and a training plan in place to help you achieve success.
+In order to have a well-trained puppy, you should have goals and a training plan in place to help you achieve success.

 These skills are not necessarily in chronological order, so I am not suggesting you must teach your puppy these skills in a specific order.
-That said, I will say that you should start teaching your puppy his/her name, coming when called and eye contact right away!

 Your Training Sessions